apache/paimon/docs/content/spark/sql-alter.md

 ALTER TABLE my_table DROP COLUMN v.value.f2;
 ```

+For hive catalog, you need to disable `'hive.metastore.disallow.incompatible.col.type.changes'`, otherwise this
+operation may fail, throws an exception like `'The following columns have types incompatible with the existing columns
+ in their respective positions'`.

 ## Dropping Partitions

 The following SQL drops the partitions of the paimon table.
 For spark sql, you need to specify all the partition columns.